AKD92/libdictionary-search-tree/README.md

   * After creating an instance of BST, initialize it using bst_init() function, before exit call bst_destroy() function to clear memory resources.
   * All the tree traversal algorithms are implemented, they are: PreOrder, InOrder, PostOrder and LevelOrder.
   * Algorithms for obtaining Depth and Height of a specific BNode are implemented.
   * All the algorithms implemented so far are all Iterative.
-Taditional Recursve algorithms are converted to iterative algorthms by using Stack and Queue.
+Traditional Recursve algorithms are converted to iterative algorithms by using Stack and Queue.
-  * This project is built as a Static C library.
+  * This project is built as a 32-bit Static C library, so that any C application program can use this data structure very easily.
-  * To build from the source, linking to dependency libraries is necessary, link order is: -lstq -llinkedlist
+  * To build from the source, linking to dependent libraries is necessary.
+Link order for GCC is: -lstq -llinkedlist

 ### Reference Book:
 Implementation follows from the principles of the book <a href="http://ww3.algorithmdesign.net/">Algorithm Design</a> by Michael T. Goodrich and Roberto Tamassia.